Covid 19 Vaccine Mandates:

 Alan Dershowitz, Constitutional lawyer and Harvard Law Professor.

-When I began this website mid 2020, it appeared the state was going to use Jacobson v.
+When we began this website mid 2020, it appeared the state was going to use Jacobson v.
 Massachusetts as its justification for mandating Covid vaccination.
 In those days, Dershowitz was making the rounds on the

 networks stating Jacobson provided the Constitutional rationale for plunging a needle into the arms